moonmaster9000/rpsApp/README.md

 Note that the setup and build scripts depend on the `yarn` package manager (an `npm` replacement).
 See the [yarn installation guide](https://yarnpkg.com/en/docs/install) if you don't already have yarn installed on your computer.

+They also assume "browserify" is globally installed.
+To do so, run `yarn install -g browserify`.

 To set up all of the modules (i.e., `yarn install`, `yarn link`, `yarn run compile`, and `yarn run compile-test`), run `./setup.sh`

 ## Running the tests